 - Not been residing in the UK wholly or mainly for the purpose of full-time education.
 (This does not apply to UK or EU nationals.)

 Students from EU countries, other than the UK, that are not resident in the UK are offered one of the nine studentships available through the thematic competition.
 To be eligible for these, a student must be ordinarily resident in a member state of the EU, in the same way as UK students must be ordinarily resident in the UK.

 Further information on funding for prospective UK, EU and international postgraduate students.

-An upper second-class degree or higher (or international equivalent) in a discipline related to the PhD project for which you are applying, such as geology, biological sciences, environmental sciences, chemistry or mathematics.
-Applicants with additional relevant experience and/or a Master's degree are encouraged to apply.
+An upper second-class degree or higher (or international equivalent) in a discipline related to the PhD project for which you are applying, such as geology, biological sciences, environmental sciences, chemistry or geography.
+Applicants with additional relevant experience and/or a master's degree are encouraged to apply.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level: